HPGN: Hybrid Priors-Guided Network for Compressed Low-Light Image Enhancement: Introduction

 \section{Introduction}

-Low-light images were captured under challenging lighting conditions and with conventional equipment, which often has poor visual quality of images and further negatively impacts high-level computer vision tasks such as object detection, recognition, and tracking~\cite{zerodce,snraware}.
+Low-light images are captured under challenging lighting conditions using conventional equipment, often exhibiting poor visual quality and negatively impacting other low-level vision~\cite{zhang2017beyond,zhu2023attention,zhu2025blind} and high-level vision tasks~\cite{zerodce,snraware} such as denoising, super-resolution, object detection, and tracking.
 Moreover, in practical applications, low-light images often require compression to reduce storage and transmission costs, which can result in compression artifacts and reduced quality of low-light images~\cite{capformer}.

-Although many existing low-light image enhancement (LLIE) methods \cite{zerodce, enlightengan, Kind, restormer, snraware, pairllie} have achieved significant brightness adjustment, they do not effectively mitigate compression artifacts when applied to compressed low-light images.
-Some methods were proposed based on a two-stage manner for this problem.
-For example, cascading an image deblocking model\cite{fbcnn,zhu2024cpga,dualstream_jpeg,mo2024oapt} and an LLIE model\cite{fourllie,snraware,hvi,retinexformer,darkir,pairllie} for compressed low-light image enhancement (CLLIE).
+Although many existing low-light image enhancement (LLIE) methods \cite{zerodce, enlightengan, Kind, restormer, snraware, zhu2024temporally, pairllie,ciftci2025lowlight} have achieved significant brightness adjustment, they do not effectively mitigate compression artifacts when applied to compressed low-light images.
+Some methods adopt a two-stage manner to address this problem.
+For example, cascading an image deblocking model\cite{fbcnn,zhu2024cpga,dualstream_jpeg,mo2024oapt,zhu2026fcvsr,meng2020robust,zhu2024compressed,zhu2024deep,meng2020flow} and an LLIE model\cite{fourllie,snraware,hvi,retinexformer,darkir,pairllie} for compressed low-light image enhancement (CLLIE).
 Moreover, CAPformer \cite{capformer} first trained a model on compressed and uncompressed low-light image pairs, then fine-tuned the pre-trained model on compressed low-light images and uncompressed high-quality image pairs to generate enhanced images.
 These two-stage methods can optimize certain details, but they often lead to significant noise distortion.
-Besides, the trained model on the specific QF of these methods only tests on one QF.
+Besides, models trained for a specific QF are typically evaluated only at that same QF.
 The training time costs will increase by multiples for different QFs.
 As illustrated in Fig.~\ref{fig:framecom}, we account for compression and illumination characteristics to develop a one-stage compressed low-light enhancement model to deliver robust enhancement only training once across images with varying compression qualities.

 In this paper, we design a plug-and-play hybrid information filter (HIF) that combines the illumination prior with two compression priors, i.e., quality factor (QF) and the discrete cosine transform (DCT) \cite{dct} quantization matrix (QM).
 This filter effectively eliminates compressed artifacts and improves the quality of illumination features during the enhancement process.
 Additionally, a random QF generation strategy is employed during the training, enabling the model to robustly enhance compressed low-light images across varying QFs, thereby reducing computational resources and training time.